MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Subject

 In Dynamics 365 Sales, Customer Service, Field Service, and Customer Insights, the term *subject* refers to a categorization or classification for labeling and organizing various records, such as cases, activities, knowledge base articles, sales literature, and products.
-It helps in better organizing and managing data within the system.
+Subjects help you better organize and manage data in the system.
 Subjects can be organized into a subject hierarchy.
-This concept is like the concept of a product category and product category hierarchy.
-However, one key difference is that subject support not only the organization of products but other types of data.
+This concept resembles the concept of product categories and a product category hierarchy.
+However, one key difference is that subjects support the organization of not only products but also other types of data.
 Learn more at [Define subjects to categorize cases, products, and articles](/power-platform/admin/define-subjects-categorize-cases-products-articles).

 ### Subledger